rossetti/KSLBook/docs/06-Chapter6.md

 ```
 The `waitFor(process: KSLProcess)` suspending function activates the named process and suspends the current process until the activated process completes.
 Then, the suspending process is resumed.
 Let's take a look at a simple example.
 Most of this class is simply to define the two interacting processes.

+***
+::: {.example #ch6ex6 name="Illustrating Waiting for a Process"}
+This example illustrates how you can use one process to start another process.
+In addition, the process that starts the secondary process will wait until the secondary process completes before continuing.
 ```kt
 class WaitForProcessExample(parent: ModelElement) : ProcessModel(parent, null) {
     private val worker: ResourceWithQ = ResourceWithQ(this, "worker", 1)